cypress-io/cypress-documentation/source/api/commands/window.md

 - {% url `cy.visit()` visit %}
 - {% url `cy.document()` document %}
 - {% url "When Can The Test Start?" https://www.cypress.io/blog/2018/02/05/when-can-the-test-start/ %} uses `cy.window` to spy on DOM prototype to detect when the application starts adding event listeners to the DOM elements.
-When this happens for the first time, Cypress test runner knows that the application has started, and the tests can begin.
+When this happens for the first time, Cypress Test Runner knows that the application has started, and the tests can begin.